JudahSolomon/Task-Manager/README.md

 # Task-Manager
-## this is a UI of a Task managing App that helps you keep up with your daly itineraries,it is Written completely in Jetpack Compose.
+## This is a UI of a Task managing App that helps you keep up with your daily tasks and itineraries,it is Written completely in Jetpack Compose(Android’s recommended modern toolkit for building native UI).